 Create a cluster

-k3s ships with Traefik, but ofc-bootstrap installs Nginx, therefore we disable traefik with a flag.
-The
+k3s ships with Traefik, but ofc-bootstrap installs nginx-ingress instead, therefore we need to disable traefik with an additional flag.

 Install the inlets-operator